cms-nanoAOD/nanoAOD-tools/README.md

 #### What is this doing?
 It reads a nanoAOD and:
 - Applies a string-like skim
+- Use the module skimNRecoLeps to select events with 2 leptons with pT > 18, eta < 2.5
 - Removes plenty of branches
 - Produces PU weights
 - Produces Count / SumWeights histograms